 - Mark your property with UV marking pens, paints or engraving.
 Security lighting is particularly effective as potential thieves will often panic when being surprised with them.

-- Thieves like to be remain as quiet as possible to avoid detection, so you could also consider adding noisy gravel or shingle paths and driveways.
+- Thieves like to remain as quiet as possible to avoid detection, so you could also consider adding noisy gravel or shingle paths and driveways.

 Our own optional Security Pack features a three-tier approach, with window bars, lock, and anti-tamper screws.
 This is available on both our Superior Sheds and Timber Garages.

-A strong building made with durable materials is a basic security essential.
-Make sure the joinery, doors and windows benefit from high quality timber and workmanship.
+A strong building made with durable materials is basic security essential.
+Make sure the joinery, doors and windows benefit from high-quality timber and workmanship.

 You can opt not to have any windows, but most people prefer the benefit of some natural light.
 Always go for toughened glass as it is much harder to smash as opposed to standard, horticultural glass.
 Add more security to the windows by adding bars (preferably steel) mortised into the top and bottom window transoms.
 This means that even if the glass gets smashed, no-one can climb in through the window.

 Most, if not, all our competitors use a hasp and staple type lock which is easily broken into.
-We use our own unique Master lock - a heavy duty sliding bolt with fully encased 7-lever lock.
+We use our own unique Master lock - a heavy-duty sliding bolt with a fully encased 7-lever lock.
 It is anti-sawing, anti-picking, anti-cropping and anti-prising for the greatest level of protection.
 A popular way of breaking into sheds is to unscrew the door, so our hinges are fitted with anti-tamper screws and fittings.

 Unfortunately, we are unable to retrofit our security pack - it must be included at the time of build.
 If you would like to discuss the options for your own Garden Shed or other building, please do not hesitate to contact us, and one of our team will be able to discuss your needs in greater depth.